AdobeDocs/marketo.en/help/marketo/product-docs/administration/users-and-roles/email-verification.md

 Adobe Marketo Engage subscriptions require all non-API only users, including Marketo Engage Administrators, to verify their email address.
 Single Sign-on (SSO) users who are not assigned an Admin role, or who are assigned a role with the 'Bypass SSO' permission, will automatically have their email verified when their subscription is enabled with the Email Verification feature.

+## Why This Feature Was Introduced {#why-this-feature-was-introduced}

+Marketo Engage is continuing the rollout of Email Verification in preparation for migrating customers to the Adobe Business Platform, including user migration to Adobe IDs.
+This feature enhances the security of existing Marketo Engage user accounts.
+To ensure a Marketo Engage user is associated with the proper Adobe ID, existing Marketo Engage users must verify their email address.
+A Marketo Engage user must have a verified email address to be migrated to an Adobe ID.
+If a Marketo Engage user does not verify their email address, they cannot be migrated to an Adobe ID and will lose access to a Marketo subscription after the user migration for the subscription is complete.

 ## User Invite {#user-invite}

 When an Admin invites a user, that user is automatically verified once they click the invite link.
 SSO users, not assigned the Admin role, are automatically verified.